 Within barely a decade of the inception of the Grand Lodge of England in 1717, Freemasonry had become the largest and arguably most influential of Britain’s many clubs and societies.
 It remained so into the twentieth century.

-Alongside reworked Masonic ritual, the key factor was the widespread promulgation of the 1723 Constitutions; these were pioneering in promoting leading edge Enlightenment principles:
+A key factor in Freemasonry’s appeal was the widespread promulgation of the 1723 Constitutions which were pioneering in promoting leading edge Enlightenment principles:

 The 1723 Constitutions also provided a framework, a rulebook, for Freemasonry, which was emulated by virtually every other secular club and society in Britain and around the world.